 “The HRAP program is the kind of program that delivers a lifetime of benefits.
 Already, I refer my colleagues to other participants in the program and we are in the process of expanding our work on juvenile incarceration from a local to a national level and are looking to international examples of restorative justice.
 This would not have been possible without the HRAP program.”

 Blessed with a strong sense of social responsibility and deep understanding of the importance of protecting the weak and vulnerable, Zachary Norris joined HRAP in 2007 when he was serving as the Director of the “Books Not Bars” campaign at the Ella Baker Center for Human Rights in Oakland, California.
 From 2003 to 2010, after graduating cum laude from NYU School of Law, he worked to build California’s first statewide network for families of incarcerated youth.
-Through this program, Mr. Norris fought to redirect California’s resources away from youth incarceration and toward the creation of youth opportunities.
+Through this program, Norris fought to redirect California’s resources away from youth incarceration and toward the creation of youth opportunities.
 As part of this effort, he provided training on court advocacy, recruited new families of incarcerated youth, addressed the media, lobbied the legislature, and coordinated rallies and campaigns.
 The nationally-known campaign contributed to efforts to close three youth prisons in the state, passed legislation to enable families to stay in contact with their loved ones and defeated Prop 6 -- one of the state’s most destructive and ineffective ballot measures.

-In 2010, Zachary’s laudable work and aspiring vision was honored by the Open Society Foundation with the prestigious Soros Justice Fellowship.
+In 2010, Norris' laudable work and aspiring vision was honored by the Open Society Foundation with the prestigious Soros Justice Fellowship.
 The Foundation helped him give birth to his new project “Justice for Families”, a new national support, advocacy and organizing initiative of families of court involved and incarcerated youth that works to challenge the community disinvestment, zero tolerance school policies, and punitive justice.
-Zachary and his team are striving to build a national bipartisan movement for justice reinvestment--the reallocation of government spending away from mass incarceration and toward investment in families.
+Norris and his team are striving to build a national bipartisan movement for justice reinvestment--the reallocation of government spending away from mass incarceration and toward investment in families.

-November 2016 update: Zachary is currently serving on the Justice for Families board.
+November 2016 update: Norris is currently serving on the Justice for Families board.
 He was a recipient of the American Constitution Society's David Carliner Public Interest Award in 2015, and is a member of the 2016 class of the Levi Strauss Foundation's Pioneers of Justice.
-Zachary is a loving husband and dedicated father of two bright daughters, whom he is raising in his hometown of Oakland, California.
+Norris is a loving husband and dedicated father of two bright daughters, whom he is raising in his hometown of Oakland, California.

 Program Coordinator, National Center for Advocacy Studies